 Willie Jennings, associate professor of systematic theology and Africana studies at Yale Divinity School, addresses what he describes as a Christian crisis in our country.
-To find the essence of Christianity, he proposes a spiritual practice that cultivates a sense of belonging and initiates us in: a renunciation of whiteness, humility as a learner, and a desire for life together that is registered geographically.
 His talk is one of the Deitchman Family Lectures on Religion and Modernity.

 October 25, 2018